Last use of capital punishment in Spain: Aftermath

 In the immediate aftermath of the executions, there was speculation that up to 27 more prisoners could face the death penalty.
 Ultimately, these predictions proved ill-founded.
 Franco fell ill in late October 1975 and never recovered, dying on 20 November 1975.
 His death resulted in the de facto abolition of the death penalty, as no further executions took place.
 Capital punishment was abolished for all civil crimes by the Spanish Constitution of 1978, with sanctioned military executions in war time the sole exceptions.
 In 1995, the Spanish parliament abolished the death penalty in all circumstances.

 The families of those executed continued to seek the overturning of the sentences and compensation, based on the irregularity of the processes used to convict their relatives.
 In 2004, they appealed to the Constitutional Court of Spain, which rejected their application on the grounds that it did not have the power to deal with cases prior to December 1978, when the Constitution came into effect.
 In September 2005, the European Court of Human Rights rejected their petition on similar grounds: that Spain had not been a signatory to the European Convention on Human Rights in 1975.
 In November 2012, a Basque Government commission found that the processes used to convict Txiki and Otaegui had violated their right to a fair trial and awarded €135,000 in compensation to their families.
 Flor Baena, the sister of José Humberto Baena, continued to campaign for her brother, stating that she wanted to clear his name, not financial compensation.

 In November 2014, Spanish police refused an Argentinian request to Interpol, made under the terms of a 1987 treaty, to extradite 20 Francoists, among them those involved in the executions, for crimes against humanity.

+The 1991 Spanish film The Longest Night depicts the fictional meeting between the military prosecutor of the trial and one of the defense attorneys several years later.